Toobo/TypeChecker/README.md

 `Type::matchedBy()` behavior can be described as: _if a function's argument type is represented by the type calling the method, would it be satisfied by a value whose type is represented by the type passed as argument_?

 `Type::isA()` behavior can be described as: _if a function's argument type is represented by the type passed as argument, would it be satisfied by a value whose type is represented by the instance calling the method_?

+### "Checked" VS "Unchecked" instantiation

+When instantiating a `Type` instance from a string, that is checked to make sure the string represents a valid type (or at least, looks like a valid type).
+Passing a string that does not contain valid PHP syntax for a type definition (including usage of reserved PHP keywords) will result in an error being thrown.

+On the other hand, instantiation by `ReflectionType` is "unchecked" because if we obtain a `ReflectionType` instance, we know that's a valid PHP type.
+The only possible error building from `ReflectionType` can be caused by using "late state binding" types, more on this below.

 ### Late Static Binding Types